 At OLBC, we understand the sacred oath between brewer and enthusiastic beer connoisseurs the world over.
 The connection begins with a quality product, it grows through the experience, and it endures through a relationship created in that oath.

 Our beer selection is a mix of some of our favorite standards as well as an innovative rotation of flavors that you'll be able to connect with, from grain to glass.
 That includes the three year rounds highlighted below along with an innovative line up and exclusive brewery releases over time.
 Farther below you can catch the latest we'll have to offer!

-Shoreline Series - Seasonal & Experimental Brews - Early Spring 2017
+Shoreline Series - Seasonal & Experimental Brews - Fall 2017

 JACKO BARREL AGED BELGIAN-STYLE STRONG ALE Way back in February, we collaborated with local homebrewers Bob Jacko, Jay Taylor, and Jason Sherman to brew one of their favorite recipes, a Belgian-style Strong Ale.
 We didn't brew it malt for malt - we changed a few things, added some Outer Light flair, and took our sweet time getting it ready.